JetBrains/intellij-sdk-docs/topics/ui/controls/combo_box.md

 ![](prefill.png){width=152}

-If the list is big and the user knows what value they need and won’t review the list.
+If the list is big, and the user knows what value they need and won’t review the list.
 In this case, use an input field with completion.

 ![](input_field_completion.png){width=509}